Salmon has got to be one of the tastiest fish in the world.

 Below are three of our favorite ways to use lox.

-- Lox Ice Cream: You read that right.
+• Lox Ice Cream: You read that right.
 You can get lox ice cream.
-Essentially it is vanilla ice cream mixed with a piece of nova lox and cream cheese, finished off with salt.
+It is vanilla ice cream mixed with a piece of Nova Lox and cream cheese, finished with salt.

-- Lox spread?
-Lox spread is essentially a lox and cream cheese mixed together to form a spreadable version of lox.
+• Lox spread?
+Lox spread is essentially a lox and cream cheese mixed to form a spreadable version of lox.

-- Lox and Cream Cheese: Lox and bagels are a classic combo.
+• Lox and Cream Cheese: Lox and bagels are a classic combo.
 But what makes them more classic?
-Cream cheese..
-This is also one of the best ways to enjoy lox is to make a lox cream cheese bagel.
+Cream cheese.
+One of the best ways to enjoy lox is to make a lox cream cheese bagel.

 Smother your freshly toasted bagel with cream cheese and give yourself a healthy few layers of lox.
 Season lightly with salt and pepper and you have one of the best breakfast/ brunch snacks ever.